hermonochy/Rescueland/The Planet File.md

 Overview:

 The Rebel 10 is a faction composed of dissidents and ideologues who believe that the Rescueland Empire's governance is ineffective and paternalistic.
-They comprise a diverse coalition, including former planetss of the Rescueland Empire, freedom fighters, and planets that feel marginalized.
+They comprise a diverse coalition, including former planets of the Rescueland Empire, freedom fighters, and planets that feel marginalized.

 Goals: